 - 1) Tournament Doctor.
 Each ATP Challenger Tour tournament is required to have an English-speaking tournament Doctor at the site or on call in proximity of the tournament site during the event.
 Each tournament shall send the name and address of the tournament Doctor to ATP's Medical Services Committee forty-two (42) days in advance of the tournament. - 2) Physiotherapist.
 Each ATP Challenger Tour tournament must provide an English-speaking Physiotherapist(s) as shown below.
-All Physiotherapy treatments are provided to players free of charge.

-a) ATP Challenger 125 events

-- i) Two (2) Physiotherapists designated and paid for by ATP. - ii) The tournament may apply to have a local physiotherapist in lieu of the 2nd ATP Physiotherapist.
-If approved, the local physiotherapist would work Monday through Thursday.
-All fees and expenses for the local Physiotherapist will be paid by the tournament.

-b) ATP Challenger Tour 110 events

-- i) One (1) Physiotherapist designated and all fees/expenses paid by ATP. - ii) One (1) Physiotherapist nominated by the tournament and approved by ATP.
-This Physiotherapist is to be scheduled to work Monday through Thursday with all fees/expenses paid by the tournament.
+All Physiotherapy treatments are provided to players free of charge. - a) ATP Challenger 125 events - i) Two (2) Physiotherapists designated and paid for by ATP. - ii) The tournament may apply to have a local physiotherapist in lieu of the 2nd ATP Physiotherapist.
+If approved, the local physiotherapist would work Saturday through Thursday.
+All fees and expenses for the local Physiotherapist will be paid by the tournament. - b) ATP Challenger Tour 100 and 110 events - i) One (1) Physiotherapist designated and all fees/expenses paid by ATP. - ii) One (1) Physiotherapist nominated by the tournament and approved by ATP.
+This Physiotherapist is to be scheduled to work Saturday through Thursday with all fees/expenses paid by the tournament.

-c) ATP Challenger Tour - all others

-- Two (2) Physiotherapists designated by the tournament and approved by ATP. - ii) The tournament is responsible for all fees and expenses. - iii) One Physiotherapist to work Monday through Sunday and one physiotherapist to work Monday through Thursday.

-- d) Education module.
+- c) ATP Challenger Tour all others - Two (2) Physiotherapists designated by the tournament and approved by ATP. - ii) The tournament is responsible for all fees and expenses. - iii) One Physiotherapist to work Saturday through Thursday and one physiotherapist to work Sunday through Sunday. - d) Education module.
 All non-ATP Physiotherapists must have successfully completed the ATP Medical Services education online program prior to working at ATP Challengers. - Massage Therapist.
-One (1) Massage Therapist must be provided at each Challenger. - a) For ATP Challenger 125 events, the service shall be provided to the players, while remaining in the event, free of charge. - b) For all other ATP Challenger Tour events, a fee may be charged with a recommended maximum fee of \$25/€25 for a 30-minute massage. - Sunday through Wednesday for events qualified and approved for a Saturday final. - Sunday through Saturday for events qualified and approved for a Saturday final.
+(One (1) Massage Therapist must be provided at each Challenger. - At Challenger 50 to 90 level, the second Physiotheraplist may work as the Massage Therapist. - a) For ATP Challenger 125 events, the service shall be provided to the players, while remaining in the event, free of charge. - b) For all other ATP Challenger Tour events, a fee may be charged with a recommended maximum fee of \$25/€25 for a 30-minute massage.